sergei-mironov/litrepl/docs/development.md

 runs the testing with all default parameters (effectively checking all Python interpreters available in PATH), while the `make test-small` makes a run with just the default system Python and IPython interpreters only.

+### Updating version

+We follow the https://semver.org/ guidelines for setting the package version.

+The `./semver.txt` file contains the version string.
+Please update it according to the nature of changes and include into the pull request.

 <!-- END OF CONTRIBUTING.md -->